kristianmandrup/red-elements/packages/red-widgets/src/search/TypeSearch.md

-# Search
+# TypeSearch

-Is used to search for specific nodes in a workspace.
+Is used to search for specific nodes by type in a workspace.

 ## Development

 ### structure

-- `/controllers` contains the search logic, as a class `Search`.
+- `/controllers` contains the type search logic, as a class `TypeSearch`.
 - `/test` contains the tests

 Currently the constructor expect a context object (`RED`) as the single argument.